Codefend/core/README.md

 # Codefend

-Codefend short for "Code Defender" encrypts your code regardless of your source code language or framework.
+Codefend short for "Code Defender" is a Code obfuscator CLI that protects your code regardless of the programming language or framework.\
+For the full list of the supported Programming Languages/Frameworks [see here](#examples)

 ## Installation